 SACRAMENTO, Calif.
-(KTXL) — As the start of the 2022-23 NBA season nears, the Sacramento Kings are the team with the longest playoff drought in major professional sports in North America.
+(KTXL) — When the 2022-23 NBA season started, the Sacramento Kings entered the season with the longest playoff drought in major professional sports in the U.S.

-After hiring Mike Brown as head coach and making multiple acquisitions in the free agent and trade market, the Kings are looking to make the playoffs for the first time in 16 seasons.
+After hiring Mike Brown as head coach and making multiple acquisitions in the free agent and trade market, the Kings went under a resurgence and will compete in the playoffs for the first time since 2006.

 When the Kings last made the playoffs in the 2005-06 season, Sacramento was eliminated in the first round 4-2 by the San Antonio Spurs.
 That loss ended an eight-season streak of playoff appearances.

-Since the last Kings’ playoff game on May 4, 2006, here is how American culture has shifted.
+Since the last Kings’ playoff game on May 5, 2006 at Arco Arena, here is how American culture has shifted.

 14 iPhone versions have been launched